 Charles Bullen (’75) is retired and living in Auburn, CA. He was formerly the owner of a computer networking/service/consulting firm, Olympic Computer Services, Inc., serving the marine industry in the Northwest.
 Before that he was a radio electronics officer in the merchant marine.

-Ben Burress (’85) is at the Chabot Space and Science Center in Oakland, where he is a staff astronomer and content developer.
+Ben Burress (’85) is at the Chabot Space and Science Center in Oakland, where he writes and produces live planetarium shows.
+He has written blogs for KQED Quest.
 Formerly head observer at the Naval Prototype Optical Interferometer Observatory, an editor and writer on NASA’s Stratospheric Observatory for Infrared Astronomy, and a telescope operator on the Kuiper Airborne Observatory, he has also taught high school mathematics and physics as a Peace Corps Volunteer in Cameroon.

 John Philip Cabaud (’80) is the principal of Serve Rite, an engineering services firm in Sonoma.
 He was formerly an engineer at Thermo Jarrel-Ash.